KeithSSmith/OneNodeCDHCluster/README.md

 # One Node EDGE2AI CDH Cluster

-This script automatically sets up a CDH cluster on the public cloud on a single VM with the following 14 services:
+This script automatically sets up a CDH cluster on the public cloud on a single VM with the following 16 services:

 - CDSW
+- MiNiFi
+- EFM
 - NiFi
 - NiFi CA
 - NiFi Registry
 - Kafka